 The scheme makes provision for the continuation of the Avenue to link through to Wharford Lane and Walsingham Drive through previous and ongoing residential development sites to the south and north including the Bloor Homes site to the north east which is currently under construction.
 Appropriate connection is made to the future phase development land to the south.
-It is considered that suitable consideration has been given to providing active frontages to key highway and pedestrian routes and other public areas.

 Issues relating to construction impacts on the amenity of existing residents are covered elsewhere within this report.
-Conditions relating to materials to be used, boundary treatments and landscaping provision in accordance with the submitted details are included within the recommendation.
+Conditions relating to materials to be used, and requiring boundary treatments and landscaping provision in accordance with the submitted details are included within the recommendation.